 Quick Comparison: Venture Vs. Venture X

-The Capital One Venture X Card is the newest card in the Venture lineup, so how does that compare to the Capital One Venture Card?
-The card has a $395 annual fee, so the fee is significantly higher, but it also offers several great perks that should more than justify the annual fee.
+The Capital One Venture X Card is an ultra-premium card, so how does that compare to the Capital One Venture Card?
+The card has a $395 annual fee (Rates & Fees), so the fee is significantly higher, but it also offers several great perks that should more than justify the annual fee.
 Among other things, the Venture X offers:

-- The same great welcome bonus of 75,000 Venture miles
+- The same great welcome bonus of 75,000 Capital One miles

 - Great travel benefits, including primary rental car coverage and cell phone protection

 - Amazing authorized user perks, as you can add up to four authorized users at no extra cost, and they each receive a Priority Pass membership and access to Capital One Lounges as well (Rates & Fees)

 To me, applying for this card is an absolute no-brainer, as the value is incredible.
 I think it also makes perfect sense to pick this up over the Venture Card.

 The Capital One Venture Card is an excellent travel rewards card.
 This is a well-rounded card that will offer you the equivalent of up to two cents toward travel, or up to two airline miles or hotel points for every dollar spent.
 The card is even offering a huge improved welcome bonus of 75K miles.